Compatible with:

 'addr' is the slave's I2C address.

-'option' can be 0 for normal operation or 1 to keep control of the bus after the command (a stop condition will not be sent at the completion of the command)
+'option' can be 0 for normal operation or 1 to keep control of the bus after the

 'sendlen' is the number of bytes to send.

-'senddata' is the data to be sent - this can be specified in various ways (all values sent will be between 0 and 255):
+'senddata' is the data to be sent - this can be specified in various ways (all

 The data can be supplied as individual bytes on the command line.